 In the early 1920s the area known as Thornhill was nothing but fields, but during the 1920s there was a need to provide housing for families of workers who were employed in the local mines.
 The expansion of iron ore production after world war one meant that there were miners flooding into the area to work in the local Florence and Beckermet mines.
 200 houses were built at this time and then more houses during the late 1950s and 1960s to accomodate workers at the nearby Windscales and Calder Hall nuclear facities.
 During this time the school was re-modelled from an all age (5-14 year) school to a Primary School, Secondary pupils were transfered to Wyndham School at the age of 11.
 This school is now called West Lakes' Academy.

 During the 1970s the school roll was at its height with just over 200 pupils.
-Today it stands at 51 pupils.
+It is around 80 pupils in modern times.

-In Januray 2017, Thornhill Primary began offering Nursery provision for 2 and 3 year olds.
+In January 2017, Thornhill Primary began offering Nursery provision for 2 and 3 year olds.
 These pupils are now part of our EYFS unit.

 In September 2019, Thornhill Primary joined the West Lakes Multi-Academy Trust.

 In September 2020, the school officially federated with Arlecdon Primary school under a joint Governing Body.